You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What are Multivitamins?

-Multivitamins are dietary supplements that contain a combination of vitamins, minerals, and other nutrients.
-They are designed to fill any nutritional gaps in a person's diet, providing essential vitamins and minerals that may be lacking.
+Multivitamins are dietary supplements that contain a combination of vitamins and minerals.
+They're designed to fill any nutritional gaps in our diets and provide essential nutrients for optimal health.
+Multivitamins can be found in various forms, including tablets, capsules, and gummies.

 Potential Interactions Between Lipitor and Multivitamins